Frydag

+History

-The surname was first documented between 1198 and 1217 with the person of Wecelo Vriedach.
+The family was first documented between 1198 and 1217 with the person of Wecelo Vriedach.
 At the end of the 13th century, Westphalian aristocrats, among them also members of the Frydags, moved to Prussia and Livonia to fight with and in the Teutonic Order for the spread of Christianity.
 By marrying in 1574 with the heiress of the Gödens Castle in East Frisia, the Frydag's gained great prestige and wealth.
 Since 1644 some family lines have been using the title Baron and since 1692 other lines have been using the title Count.

-The Freytag family line has played an important role in German history, especially in the form of high-ranking knights of the Livonian Confederation, but also in the person of the supplier of the bomb to assassinate Hitler as part of the 20 July plot, Wessel Freytag von Loringhoven.
-In addition, the general Hugo von Freytag-Loringhoven is cited more frequently as a military writer on questions of the Worlar.
-The same applies to the lawyer Axel Baron von Freytagh-Loringhoven in the Weimar Republic.
+The Freytag family line has played an important role in German history, especially in the form of high-ranking knights of the Livonian Confederation, but also much later in the person of the supplier of the bomb to assassinate Hitler as part of the 20 July plot, Wessel Freytag von Loringhoven.
+In addition, the general Hugo von Freytag-Loringhoven is cited more frequently as a military writer, being awarded the Pour le Mérite in 1916 for his work as a historian.
+The same applies to the lawyer Axel von Freytagh-Loringhoven in the Weimar Republic.